Molcas/OpenMolcas/doc/source/users.guide/programs/gateway.rst

-    The contaminants are functions of lower rank which are generated when a Cartesian shell is transformed to a spherical representation (e.g. :math:`r^2=x^2+y^2+z^2` for d-shells, p contaminants for f-shells, s and d contaminants for g-shells, etc).
+    The contaminants are functions of lower rank which are generated when a Cartesian shell is transformed to a spherical representation (e.g. :math:`r^2=x^2+y^2+z^2` for d-shells, p contaminants for f-shells, s and d contaminants for g-shells, etc.).
     Valid options are the same as for the **Spherical** keyword.
     The default is no contaminant in any shell.
 The **Contaminant** card is optional.